damontecres/StashAppAndroidTV/README.md

 The app supports browsing, searching, and filtering just about everything including scenes, images, performers, tags, etc. The app also supports video hardware decoding when available so your server can transcode less.

-The app is not intended to perform administrative functions such as scraping or editing details.
-Some curation tasks are available though such as adding tags or performers to scenes.
+The app does not perform administrative functions such as scraping, but some curation tasks are available like adding tags or performers to scenes.

+### Phones & tablets

+The app is primarily designed for Android TV, but it can also run on Android phones and tablets.
+However, much of the UI is not yet fully optimized for touch input and may not as work well, especially on smaller screens.

-### Main page
+###
 ![0_6_6_main](https://github.com/user-attachments/assets/6549ce26-bd8a-4b86-90c7-3447f7de3eef)

 ## Setup